jeffsjunior/STM32_Toolchain/README.md

 ## Licensing

-"The code in this project is licensed under GNU General Public License."
+The code in this project is licensed under GNU General Public License.